-The Standing Orders for the Regulation of Proceedings and Business, which can be found at Appendix B, have been reviewed and the following changes are proposed.
+The Standing Order for the Regulation of Proceedings and Business, which can be found at Appendix B, has been reviewed the following changes are proposed.
 Any additions proposed are shown in bold italic type and proposed deletions are struck through.